AdamsLair/duality-docs/pages/v3/Working-With-Animations.md

 Pressing play, you will see the full animation running, slowly.

-By tweaking the values in AnimSpriteRenderer, you can control the animation speed, when it starts, when it ends, if it starts automatically, etc.
+By tweaking the values in SpriteAnimator, you can control the animation speed, when it starts, when it ends, if it starts automatically, etc.

 # Controlling Animations